-- 50 litres if the gross tonnage of the yacht is less than 300 - 80 litres, if the gross tonnage of the yacht is between 300 and 1600 - 160 litres, if the gross tonnage of the yacht is greater than 1600.
+- 80 litres, if the gross tonnage of the yacht is less than 1600 - 160 litres, if the gross tonnage of the yacht is greater than 1600.

 1.1.14 Dry bilge concept

 An adequate number of tanks is to be installed to collect drainage water from one or more items of equipment (e.g. diesel engine scavenging air coolers, potable water analysers, low temperature heat exchangers) within the same compartment which have drainage water with similar characteristics.
 Such tanks have the function to drastically reduce water drainage to bilge spaces and so reduce the oily water, emulsified bilge water and other contaminated water collecting in bilge wells.